MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample3.md

 ```
 {{</highlight>}}

-This function defines that *testPatient* shall be called for each entry available in the defined list *testData*.
-Define the function *testPatient*:
+This function defines that <inlineCode>testPatient</inlineCode> shall be called for each entry available in the defined list <inlineCode>testData</inlineCode>.
+Define the function <inlineCode>testPatient</inlineCode>:
 {{< highlight filename="IterativeTestCase.py" >}}
 ```Python
 def testPatient(path, windowCenter):